Why Are Golf Balls So Expensive? (11 Best Reasons)

 4. Branding

-Part of the total golf ball cost has nothing to do with research, quality, or material but the brand.
+Part of the total golf ball cost has nothing to do with research, quality, or material but with the brand.

-Everyone loves a particular product from a specific fast-food chain, clothing line, or machinery, and the same case applies to golf.
-Some golf brands, for example, Titleist, are more expensive than other ordinary sellers.
+Everyone loves a particular product from a specific fast-food chain, clothing line, or machinery; the same applies to golf.

 Golf enthusiasts who have fallen for this trick will refund the brand’s parent company, albeit unknowingly.